 The Michigan Court of Appeals agreed, stating in Copperfield:

 “Successful” can be defined as “resulting or terminating in success” or “gaining or having gained success.”
 Merriam-Webster’s Collegiate Dictionary (11th ed).
 “Success” can be defined as a “favorable or desired outcome.”
 Id.
 Therefore, in order for the CVA to be “successful,” the settlement must have resulted in a favorable or desired outcome.

 After reviewing the record, the Court of Appeals held that “The [Association] obtained a favorable or desirable outcome because it generally secured the relief that it sought in its complaint.”
 By refusing to award the HOA the legal fees it incurred in its first successful appeal, the Court of Appeals noted that “the trial court’s rationale improperly punishes the [Association] for pursuing its rights on appeal.”
 The Michigan Court of Appeals found that if allowed to stand, the “trial court’s ruling limiting the award of attorney fees to only the litigation before the first appeal would have a chilling effect on parties who choose to litigate rather than accept a less favorable settlement offer.”

 Litigation between an HOA/condo association and homeowner for alleged restrictions violations is never easy.
 The victory for Michigan HOAs in Copperfield, however, shows that when negotiations break down, and an owner forces their HOA to involve the courts, then if the HOA wins, owners may have significant financial exposure to pay their HOA’s legal fees, with that financial responsibility potentially extending to fees incurred on appeal.
-Before risking court, Michigan homeowners associations and Michigan homeowners should confer with experienced Michigan legal counsel such as those at Makower Abbate Guerra Wegner Vollmer to ensure they understand their legal rights and prospects for success.
+Before risking court, Michigan homeowners associations and Michigan homeowners should contact one of the experienced attorneys at Makower Abbate Guerra Wegner Vollmer to help ensure they understand their legal rights and prospects for success.